Microbiology B.S.

 Academic Advising for the Program

-The Chemistry and Biochemistry advisors provide counsel to undergraduate students in the microbiology major.
 Students are encouraged to seek out advising and assistance in planning their academic career to ensure completion of their major in a timely manner.
 For advising assistance, please contact the microbiology major advisor at microadvising@ucsc.edu.

-All students interested in the microbiology B.S. degree should read this catalog to learn more details about the major.
+All students interested in the Microbiology B.S. degree should read this catalog to learn more details about the major.

 Program Learning Outcomes